How we use your personal information for Heat & Save Referral Hub Service purposes

 - Make a payment to you or your chosen contractor in respect of your grant application

-- Refer to other council departments or agencies that can provide assistance or services based on your needs or circumstances
+- Refer to other council departments or external agencies that can provide assistance or services based on your needs or circumstances

 - Gather customer feedback information in respect of service users and grant applications